Stabilizer Testing and Magic Entropy via Quantum Fourier Analysis: Introduction

 \item{} Inspired by entanglement entropy, we introduce "magic entropy" on both qudits and qubits in~\S\ref{sec:mag_en}.
 This is the von Neumann entropy (or quantum R\'enyi entropy) of the self-convolution $\boxtimes\psi$ for the given state $\psi$.
 By the Choi-Jamiołkowski isomorphism, we can generalize the concept of the magic entropy to quantum gates.
 We study the properties of magic entropy and show that it can be used as a measure of magic. \end{enumerate}

 Aside from these main results, we also discuss some possible future directions to extend this work in~\S\ref{sec:disc}, including experimental realization, the concept of magic spectrum, and potential connections with pseudo-random states, quantum error-correction codes, among other topics.
+We also have begun to investigate how quantum higher-order Fourier analysis can quantify quantum complexity~\cite{BGJ25a}.

+\begin{Rem} In addition to stabilizer states and circuits, other classically simulable families exist, including fermionic Gaussian states/circuits (also known as matchgates)~\cite{valiant2001quantum,valiant2002quantum,bravyi2002fermionic,terhal2002classical,divincenzo2004fermionic} and bosonic Gaussian states/circuits~\cite{Bartlett02,Mari12,Veitch_2013}.
+It is worth noting that the method proposed here for testing stabilizer states can be extended to both fermionic and bosonic Gaussian states through alternative choices of quantum convolutions.
+(See follow-up works for details on fermionic Gaussian states~\cite{lyu2024fermionic,lyu2024fermionic_G} and bosonic Gaussian states~\cite{Bu2025CV}.)
+Therefore, the present work provides a universal quantum Fourier theoretical framework for characterizing Gaussianity in both discrete-variable and continuous-variable quantum systems. \end{Rem}